 Additional dental insurance (Zahnzusatzverischerung)

 It is also possible to purchase additional dental cover insurance, to supplement both statutory and private health insurance plans.
 The price varies according to the level of treatments that are reimbursed.
-The following companies all offer additional dental insurance:
+The following companies offer additional dental insurance in English:

 If you are in need of assistance outside of regular working hours, you can find an emergency dentist on the Zahnärztlicher Notdienst website.